valerkagithub/wallhackcsgo/README.md

-To run it, you will need pymem, requests, time /n
+To run it, you will need pymem, requests, time.
 In cmd /cd "path to the file"